We are happy to announce that our store is open!

 Children should have an initial eye screening between 6-12 months of age, followed by routine check-ups every 1-2 years.
 This is highly recommended for school-going children.

 While the aforementioned is a minimum benchmark for the frequency that your eye exams must-have, it never harms to be even more regular with your eye check-ups.
 Also, if you have a preexisting condition, wear contact lenses, or have a family history of eye disease, you are advised to increase the frequency of your eye exams in consultation with your optometrist.

-In addition to providing eye exams in Fort McMurray and the surrounding area, we provide various forms of eyewear.
-If you need a new pair of glasses or boxes of contacts, browse the collections available at our store.
+In addition to providing eye exams in Fort McMurray and the surrounding area, The Eyewear Place provides various forms of eyewear.
+If you need a new pair of eyelasses or boxes of contact lenses, browse the collections available at our store.